iebox/BookAlchemy/[The.Road.Less.Traveled]/Daily_Grasp.md

 A clear defined a problem is a problem half solved.
 For instance, the act of deciding to seek psychiatric attention in itself represents a honest acknowledgement of the self-image “I’m not OK, I need help."
 It's not a sign of weakness, but a sign of courage.

 I'm ready to let the old and outdated part of me go, to make room for renewal.

+## 14. Renunciation and Rebirth
+Awareness of what presents itself to me involves a double movement of attention: silencing the familiar and welcoming the strange.

+> - “Throughout the whole of life one must continue to learn to live,”
+> - “and what will amaze you even more, throughout life one must learn to die.”
+<div style="text-align: right"> - said Seneca two millennia ago. </div>

+Because there is a vacuum of competence in the world which must be filled.
+You must forge for yourself an identity before you can give it up, by starting at the beginning and go through the middle.

+Discipline has been defined as a system of techniques of dealing constructively with the pain of problem-solving—instead of avoiding that pain—in such a way that all of life’s problems can be solved.